UV Filters Chart: Sunscreen Active Ingredients

 - Bisoctrizole

-UVB, UVA1 10% Absorbs both UVA and UVB rays, reflects and scatters some of them too; Helps stabilize other UV filters (esp octinoxate) Shows a little photodegradation, but otherwise pretty photostable; Dissolves poorly in both oil and water; Not available in the US.
+UVB, UVA1, UVA2 10% Absorbs both UVA and UVB rays, reflects and scatters some of them too; Helps stabilize other UV filters (esp octinoxate) Shows little photodegradation, so it's pretty photostable; Dissolves poorly in both oil and water; Minimally absorbed by skin; Tends to be non-irritating to skin; Produced as microfine particles, similar to nanoparticles in sunscreen; Not available in the US.

 Mexoryl SX